Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a CSV sheet with all users' email addresses.
 Use the gcloud command line tool to convert them into Google Cloud Platform accounts.
 - [ ] In the G Suite console, add the users to a special group called cloud-console-users@yourdomain.com.
 Rely on the default behavior of the Cloud Platform to grant users access if they are members of this group.

+To grant G Suite users access to your Google Cloud Platform (GCP) project, you should follow these steps:

+- [2] **Grant them the required IAM roles using their G Suite email address.**

+Here’s why this option is correct:

+- **IAM Roles and G Suite Users:** In GCP, you can grant IAM (Identity and Access Management) roles directly to G Suite users by using their G Suite email addresses.
+This allows you to specify exactly which permissions and access levels these users should have within your GCP project.

+- **Integration with G Suite:** G Suite accounts are automatically linked to Google Cloud Platform, so you can manage access to GCP resources using the same identity and credentials that users use for G Suite services.

+The other options are not appropriate or do not align with best practices for granting G Suite users access to GCP:

+- **Option 1:** Enabling Cloud Identity in the GCP Console for your domain is not necessary to grant access to G Suite users.
+Cloud Identity is more relevant for managing identities and access across Google Cloud services, but G Suite accounts already provide integration for access.

+- **Option 3:** Converting G Suite accounts into Google Cloud Platform accounts via a CSV sheet and gcloud command line tool is not the standard or recommended approach for managing access to GCP resources for G Suite users.

+- **Option 4:** Adding users to a special group in the G Suite console (`cloud-console-users@yourdomain.com`) and relying on default behaviors for access is not the preferred method for managing precise access control in GCP.
+IAM roles provide more granular control over permissions.

+Therefore, **Option 2** is the correct approach to grant G Suite users access to your Cloud Platform project by assigning them the required IAM roles using their G Suite email addresses.
+This method leverages G Suite's integration with Google Cloud Platform to manage access efficiently and securely.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a Google Cloud Platform account with access to both production and development projects.
 You need to create an automated process to list all compute instances in development and production projects on a daily basis.
 What should you do?